logtail/logtail-js/example-project/README.md

 ## Winston

-Install the `@logtail/winston` NPM package and set up the Logtail transport according to the following example
+Install the `@logtail/winston` NPM package and set up the Better Stack transport according to the following example

 ```bash
 npm install @logtail/winston